 Lancets and Lancing Devices: Lancing devices are supplied free of charge with the meters, however cannot be prescribed on an FP10 prescription.
-If the lancets provided with the meter are not suitable for the individual, a non-preferred lancet may be used, check compatibility with the lancing device provided, the choice should still be in line with the NHSE recommended list.
+A limited supply of lancets are also provided with meters and further supplies are available on FP10 prescription.
+If the lancets provided with the meter are not suitable for the individual, a non-preferred lancet may be used.
+Check the compatibility of the lancet with the specification of the lancing device provided.
+The choice should still be in line with the MHSE recommended list.
 The higher the gauge (G) of the lancet, the smaller the diameter of the needle.
-If a patient complains of pain the higher gauge such as 33G should be recommended.
+If a patient complains of pain the higher gauge lancet such as 33G should be recommended.